Spoingus/TroublesomeTanks_CDP/README.md

 ## How to Setup and Play

-Download the latest release version of Troublesome Tanksfrom the release tab on the main repository and extract the files.
+Download the latest release version of Troublesome Tanks from the release tab on the main repository and extract the files.
 The two main items of interest is the Tankontroller application file and the DGS.txt file in the Content folder.
 The DGS file allows for changes to be made to certain areas of the game, such as:

 - Change the resolution
 - Adjust the tank properties such as speed and health
 - Change if pickups will spawn as well as what type of pickups can spawn
 - What controllers can be used on the main menu and if a keyboard controller is needed

-The Tankontroller application is wht needs to be run to launch the game.
+The Tankontroller application is what needs to be run to launch the game.

 ## The Controls